buzzqw/TUS/OBSS/markdown-separati/en/39-creating-magic-items.md

 Staves are always fully charged, 10 charges, at the time of creation.

-A Staff can contain a maximum spell level of 8, or in case of different spells the maximum level is 6.
+A Staff can contain a maximum spell level of 8, or if using different spells the maximum level is 6.

 Creating a staff requires 1 day for every 500 gp of the base price.